Travis d'Arnaud Player Props: Braves vs. Nationals

 Nationals Pitching Rankings (2022)

-- Gray starts for the first time this season for the Nationals.
+- Gore starts for the first time this season for the Nationals.

-- The 25-year-old right-hander started and threw six innings in his last appearance on Wednesday, Sept.
-28 against the Atlanta Braves.
+- When he last appeared on Monday, July 25, the 24-year-old southpaw pitched in relief and went 1 1/3 innings against the Detroit Tigers.

 © 2023 Data Skrive.
 All rights reserved.